-English develops skills in reading, writing, talking and listening.
-It improves our ability to communicate and to understand.
-This enables us to engage with the world and lead a full and productive life.
-The skills that you learn in English will serve you well for the rest of your life and will touch every single area of your life.
+Studying English develops skills that will benefit you now, in life and learning, throughout your journey in education and into life beyond school.
+In English, you will build skills in reading, writing, talking and listening.
+By improving skills in communication and understanding, English also enables you to engage with other subjects, gain and maintain work, and thrive in further education.
 For all of the texts you will create, for all of the texts you will want to understand and respond to, English is important.
 You create and engage with texts that are written, seen or heard on a daily basis.
 English enables you to develop your own variety of expression and vocabulary.
 It helps you to collaborate with others and build relationships.
 English will help you to become a more effective communicator and better able to analyse what you read, watch or listen to, as well as articulating what you think and feel.
-It will enable you to develop skills for learning, life and work.
+In short, it will enable you to develop skills for learning, life and work.